-Shower Prep Before Surgery You will be given a 4-ounce bottle of antibacterial soap at the time of your preadmission testing (PAT) appointment.
-Studies have shown that using an antibacterial soap (chlorhexidine gluconate) for four showers before surgery reduces the risk of infections.
-If you do not come in to PAT for your blood work, you will need to purchase this soap.
-Ask for chlorhexidine gluconate 2 percent at your local pharmacy.
-A 4-ounce bottle is enough.
+Shower Prep Before Surgery

+At this time you should have obtained a

+four-ounce bottle of antibacterial soap.

+Please follow instructions on obtaining

+this soap issued during your pre-surgery

+class.
+Studies have shown that using an

+antibacterial soap (chlorhexidine gluconate)

+for four showers before surgery reduces

+the risk of infections.
+Ask for chlorhexidine

+gluconate two percent at your local

+pharmacy.
+A four-ounce bottle is enough.

 Because skin is not sterile, we need to be sure your skin is as clean as possible.
 Your skin will be prepared with antiseptic before your surgery, but the antiseptic can work better if your skin is clean.